 The penalty rate can be reduced to a quarter-percent per month if the tax return was filed on time and the tax is paid through an installment agreement.

-While there may be a soft spot in an IRS’s agent for removing your penalties, the key is to not wind up in a messy tax situation in the first place.
+While there may be a soft spot in an IRS’s agent for reducing penalties, the key is to not wind up in a messy tax situation in the first place.
 By working with a tax professional, you can put the kibosh on IRS tax debt before it starts.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.